-MTC accounts for 2% to 3% of new cases of thyroid cancer diagnosed annually in the United States, though this figure may be an underrepresentation of true incidence caused by changes in diagnostic techniques.
-The total number of new cases of MTC diagnosed annually in the United States is between 1,000 and 1,200, about 75% of which are sporadic, i.e., they occur in the absence of a family history of either MTC or other endocrine abnormalities seen in MEN 2.
-The peak incidence of the sporadic form is in the fifth and sixth decades of life.[2,16] A study in the United Kingdom estimated the incidence of MTC at 20 to 25 new cases per year among a population of 55 million.
+MTC accounts for 2% to 3% of new cases of thyroid cancer diagnosed annually in the United States, although this figure may be an underrepresentation of true incidence because of changes in diagnostic techniques.
+The total number of new cases of MTC diagnosed annually in the United States is between 1,000 and 1,200, about 75% of which are sporadic (i.e., they occur in the absence of a family history of either MTC or other endocrine abnormalities seen in MEN2).
+The peak incidence of the sporadic form is in the fifth and sixth decades of life.[2,17] A study in the United Kingdom estimated the incidence of MTC at 20 to 25 new cases per year among a population of 55 million.

-Primary hyperparathyroidism (PHPT) is the third most common endocrine disorder in the general population.
-The incidence increases with age with the vast majority of cases occurring after the 6th decade of life.
+PHPT is the third most common endocrine disorder in the general population.
+The incidence increases with age with the vast majority of cases occurring after the sixth decade of life.
 Approximately 80% of cases are the results of a single adenoma.
 PHPT can also be seen as a component tumor in several different hereditary syndromes, including the following:

 - Hyperparathyroidism-Jaw Tumor syndrome.